Medical Laboratory Science

 Program Description

-The MLS Undergraduate Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+The undergraduate MLS program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 5600 N. River Rd.
 Suite 720, Rosemont, IL 60018-5119.
-(773)-714-8880, http://www.naacls.org.
+(773-714-8880; http://www.naacls.org).

 The performance of laboratory tests and analyses by medical laboratory scientists (MLS) aids in the diagnosis, treatment, and monitoring of disease and the maintenance of health.
 Medical laboratory scientists perform diagnostic testing in clinical chemistry, microbiology, immunology, immunohematology, molecular diagnostics, hematology, and their related subspecialties.
-This NAACLS-accredited degree program provides students with entry-level knowledge and technical skills necessary to work as a medical laboratory scientist in a modern diagnostic medical laboratory.
-Students interested in learning more about the medical laboratory science profession can complete the introductory MD LB 1010: Survey of Medical Laboratory Sciences course.
+This NAACLS-accredited degree program provides students with the entry-level knowledge and technical skills necessary to work as a medical laboratory scientist in a modern diagnostic medical laboratory.

 The School of Medicine offers the following tracks for students pursuing certification as a medical laboratory scientist:

-• Traditional 2+2 - two years of general education and preprofessional courses (pre-requisites) followed by two years of professional coursework upon acceptance to the MLS program.
+Traditional 2+2 - two years of general education and preprofessional courses (prerequisites) followed by two years of professional coursework upon acceptance to the MLS program.
 Culminates in a Bachelor of Science degree.
 Students may declare as a Pre-MLS major at any time, but admission to the MLS major is not guaranteed.

 Students seeking their first bachelor's degree (2+2 track) typically apply to the program during their sophomore year and begin the professional coursework in their junior year.
 Students may declare as a Pre-MLS major at any time, but must apply and be accepted to the program before they will be declared in the full major.
 Applications for all tracks are accepted December 1 - February 15 for fall admission.